-Dr. Suzanne Miyamoto, Chief Executive Officer of the American Academy of Nursing, and Dr. Chandra Ford, Professor and Founding Director of the Center for the Study of Racism, Social Justice & Health at the UCLA Fielding School of Public Health, will be presenting research priorities and the practice and policy implications of nursing research through the health equity lens.
+On October 11, 2022, NINR held the second NINR Director’s Lecture of 2022.
+Dr. Chandra Ford, Professor and Founding Director of the Center for the Study of Racism, Social Justice & Health at the UCLA Fielding School of Public Health, and Dr. Suzanne Miyamoto, Chief Executive Officer of the American Academy of Nursing, presented research priorities and the practice and policy implications of nursing research through the health equity lens.

 Dr. Chandra L. Ford is Professor of Community Health Sciences and Founding Director of the Center for the Study of Racism, Social Justice and Health in the UCLA Fielding School of Public Health.
 She is lead editor (with Derek Griffith, Marino Bruce and Keon Gilbert) of Racism: Science & Tools for the Public Health Professional (APHA Press, 2019), which was named an Outstanding Academic Title for 2020 by the American Library Association’s Choice magazine.
 She earned a doctorate in Health Behavior from the UNC Gillings School of Global Public Health and completed postdoctoral fellowships in Social Medicine (at UNC School of Medicine) and Epidemiology (at Columbia University’s Mailman School of Public Health), the latter as a W. K. Kellogg Foundation Kellogg Health Scholar.